-There are so many MVNO’s now that our team hasn’t used them all!
+There are so many MVNO’s now and we’ve reviewed a few – Total Wireless, Republic Wireless, and UNREAL Mobile, but our team hasn’t used them all!
 So we asked our friend “Busy Mom” from Countdown to Tranquility to provide us with a Google Project Fi review sharing her two-year experience with them.
 Take it away, Mom!

 Project Fi Review

 I was interested in Project Fi from the moment I heard it launched.
 The selling point?
 I only had to pay for the data I actually used!